 Many doctors recommend not removing the polyps during pregnancy unless they cause severe discomfort or interfere with the pregnancy.
-One study notes that removing these polyps during pregnancy may increase the risk of preterm delivery or pregnancy loss.

 Brown discharge may also be a sign of pregnancy loss, or miscarriage, in some cases.
-Generally, this will not be the only symptom.

 The brown discharge may progress to include more fresh blood, and it may turn to spotting or bleeding similar to that of menstruation.